Supporting people who are living in poverty

-We’ve already been working together with other agencies to support the most vulnerable individuals and families in Barnsley.
-Our plans for tackling poverty locally are set out in our shared Anti –Poverty Strategy for 2015-18.
-It is informed by census data that shows us the number of households with income that is lower than the national average.
-It also explains the action we’ve been taking to support people, including:
+We’re already working together with other agencies to support the most vulnerable individuals and families in Barnsley.
+Our plans for tackling poverty locally are informed by census data that shows us the number of households with income that is lower than the national average.
+The action we’ve been taking to support people includes:

 - promoting skills and training for employment

 - working in schools to promote ambition and achievement

 - providing advice about managing finances and reducing debt